-If your umbrella company allows reimbursed expenses, they will have an exact procedure in place which you will need to follow – but please be aware, this may differ between providers.
-You must submit a valid receipt for any reimbursed expense claims made, and it is advisable to keep a record of these in case HRMC asks to see evidence of a claim in the future.
+Umbrella Company UK does not allow reimbursed expenses, however, if your umbrella company does, they will have an exact procedure in place which you will need to follow – but please be aware, this may differ between providers.

 Beware of unlawful umbrella companies advertising vast expense claims

 There are hundreds of umbrella companies operating in the UK, and the marketplace is very competitive.
 To tempt customers, some umbrella providers may include expenses that are part of your take home pay illustration, which increases your take home pay.
 However, once you register, you may find you are not able to claim these expenses as you are subject to SDC.

 Sadly, there are also a few non-compliant providers who are promoting illegal models, mainly focussing on poor practices around travel and subsistence claims.
 To get around the legislation, they will claim that you are not subject to SDC so they can continue making use of expense rules; or will even try to use non-compliant payment arrangements such as loan schemes.